tasket/wyng-backup/README.md

 3. *Domain0* runs `cryptsetup` on /dev/xvdi to create/access the volume in its
 encrypted form.
 Finally, the resulting /dev/mapper device can be mounted for use.

-4. Setup sparsebak on *Domain0* for an `internal:/path` destination type pointing to the mounted path.
+4. Setup wyng on *Domain0* for an `internal:/path` destination type pointing to the mounted path.

 A local USB storage option similar to the above can be used by substituting *sys-usb* for *remotefs*.

-For Qubes OS where you have a trusted backup VM handling encryption, you can setup sparsebak in dom0 with a 'qubes://vm-name/path' destination.
+For Qubes OS where you have a trusted backup VM handling encryption, you can setup wyng in dom0 with a 'qubes://vm-name/path' destination.
 And for Qubes OS where you have both a trusted backup VM *and* trusted server, you can backup to the server via the backup VM with a 'qubes-ssh://vm-name|user@address/path' destination (note these qubes options have much faster performance than the above `qvm-block attach` setup).